-18 Deferred government grants (continued)
+21 Deferred government grants (continued)

-- 3. During 2020, the Group received grants of AED 322.9 million related to construction of COVID- 19 related assets which mainly included a cold store and Razeen infrastructure. - 4.
-Along with the transfer of the assets and liabilities of ZonesCorp to the Group during 2019, the Group has recognised government grant amounting to AED 223.8 million.
-There were further additions of AED 362.6 million during the year 2019.
-The closing balance of AED 498.5 million as at 31 December 2019 mainly included a grant amounting to AED 221.3 million received from Musanada, AED 90.3 million from the Executive Council and AED 186.8 million received from the DOF for specific projects. - 5.
-During 2022 the Group received monetary grants of AED 21.6 million (2021: AED 56.7 million) from the parent and AED 300.3 million (2021: AED 38.3 million) from the DOF with the aim of financing the constructions of certain capital projects of the Group. - 6.
+- 5. During 2022, the Group received monetary grants of AED 21.6 million from the parent and AED 300.3 million from the DOF with the aim of financing the constructions of certain capital projects of the Group. - 6.
 Government grants that are received to construct the assets and where construction of those assets is ceased, are transferred to the profit & loss upon completion of three years from the cessation of construction of assets or receipt of such government grants whichever is later. - 7.
-The Group has constructed improvements to Fujairah Port Infrastructure totaling to AED 500 million (31 December 2021: AED 493.2 million).
+During 2022, the Group has constructed improvements to Fujairah Port Infrastructure totaling to AED 500 million.
 The assets developed are funded by Ministry of Presidential Affairs and were disclosed under Receivable for Fujairah Port development (note 12) and Advances for Fujairah Port development project (note 23).
-During the year, the Group received communication from Ministry of Presidential Affairs to retain these assets and therefore these assets are transferred to "Property, plant and equipment" from Receivable and "Deferred government grants" (note 18) from "Advances for Fujairah Port development project" (note 23) respectively.
+During the prior year, the Group received communication from Ministry of Presidential Affairs to retain these assets and therefore these assets are transferred to "Property, plant and equipment" from Receivable and "Deferred government grants" (note 18) from "Advances for Fujairah Port development project" (note 23) respectively. - 8.
+During 2023, the Group has received a grant of AED 22.5 million for constructing livestock facilities at Khalifa Ports from Abu Dhabi Agriculture and Food Safety Authority.
+Moreover, a grant of AED 20.6 million was received from the Department of Municipalities and Transport ("DMT") to sponsor projects undergone by Abu Dhabi Maritime Authority.